myStitch14/Grate/README.md

 *Grate* has various modules that can be toggled on and off, including:

 ### Movement
-* `Airplane` - This allows the player to fly around. **Spread your arms out like and airplane** to activate and use your wrists to steer!
+* `Airplane` - This allows the player to fly around. **Spread your arms out like an airplane** to activate and use your wrists to steer!
 * `Bubble` - (Networked!)
 Creates a bubble around your so you can float around.
 * `Fly` - Use the **joysticks** fly around
 * `Grappling Hooks` - **Grab one of the grapple guns** off of your hip holster with **either grip button and then press the trigger to fire**